harsh-doshii/harsh-doshii.github.io/content/posts/104_post.md

 +++
 title = "104.
-Good practices to manage your AWS resources" date = 2024-07-15
+Why not to rely on AWS console to manage your resources." date = 2024-07-15

 +++